justinjaywang/taiwanese-foods/index.md

 #### What's pinyin?

 Pinyin (also called the Chinese Phonetic Alphabet) is the official romanization system for Mandarin Chinese.
-The alphabet's twenty-one initial letters are presented here, each with a corresponding food.
+The alphabet's twenty-one initial letters are each presented with a corresponding food.

 #### Featured Foods